Climbing Figueroa Road South and West

-This is the slightly more difficult (6.7 v 6.4 FIETS ranking) of the 2 Figueroa Mountain Road climbs.
-These climbs are off the beaten path and remote, although only 17-24 miles from Solvang, CA a very quaint village that has maintained its long-time Danish heritage (Solvang was founded in 1911 by Danes and it has the appearance today of a true Danish village).
-Buellton, home of Anderson’s “World Famous Pea Soup”, is also nearby and another lodging option, as is Santa Barbara which is only 60-70 miles from the start of either climb.
+This is the slightly more difficult (6.7 v 6.4 FIETS ranking) of the two Figueroa Mountain Road climbs.
+These climbs are off the beaten path and remote, although only 17-24 miles from Solvang, California, a very quaint village that has maintained its long-time Danish heritage.
+The town was founded in 1911 by Danes, and it has the appearance today of a true Danish village.
+Buellton, home of Anderson’s “World Famous Pea Soup," is also nearby and another lodging option.
+Additionally, Santa Barbara is only 60-70 miles from the start of either climb.

 Come for the ride, stay for the soup!

-The road is very narrow and has about a mile of fairly hard packed gravel beginning just beyond mile 2.
-There are great views of the Santa Ynez Mountain Range throughout the climb which at an average grade of 6.5% ( includes 321’ of descent) does hit 10% for some stretches - the last 4.5 miles average 8.1%.
+The road is very narrow and has about a mile of fairly hard packed gravel beginning just beyond mile two.
+There are great views of the Santa Ynez Mountain Range throughout the climb, which at an average grade of 6.5% (including 321’ of descent) does hit 10% for some stretches - the last 4.5 miles average 8.1%.

 Start of climb - Happy Canyon Road.

-Climb begins just inside the Los Padres National Forest.
+Climb is in the Los Padres National Forest.

 Narrow and remote road in Santa Ynez Mountains.

-Roadway surface and Traffic: This is a single lane road most of the way, but the few vehicles we encountered during our climb were very cautious and slow moving.
-The roadway is fairly rough with many patched (that’s the key phrase here - “patched”, which is a good thing) potholes, particularly the first half of the climb, but the road has a charm to it and is quite manageable and of no real concern.
+Roadway Surface and Traffic Report: This is a single lane road most of the way, but the few vehicles we encountered during our climb were very cautious and slow moving.
+The roadway is fairly rough with many patched potholes (that’s the key phrase here - “patched,” which is a good thing), particularly the first half of the climb, but the road has a charm to it and is quite manageable and of no real concern.